 Parkour is generally perceived as either scaling building or just various acrobatics on concrete.
 While both of these styles are present in parkour, there is a wide variety of fundamental skills present in the sport and a myriad of styles have emerged because of it.
 Some people have a very efficient and fast, point A to B style.
 Others train in a trick-centric, artsy way.
 And some find themselves somewhere in the middle.
 It’s also important to consider that doing or learning Parkour can be as simple as learning how to safely walk down a flight of stairs or stand up out of a chair without any assistance.
 As Parkour is the “art of movement” what movements the sport may entail to the individual is highly practitioner specific.

 There are a number of misconceptions about Parkour.
-These may range from “Parkour is only for young boys” or “Parkour is dangerous” We have a whole other, more in-depth blog post about misconceptions.
-Check it out here.
-(Our most popular Blog Post to date)
+These may range from “Parkour is only for young boys” or “Parkour is dangerous”

 When people hear the word parkour, sometimes they think of stuff like this.
 And while all of the stunts in popular videos like this are entertaining and high-level, there’s an element of progression and control that is simply absent to the viewer.
 I can assure you that almost no one trains like that, and if they do, they’re not going to have cartilage in their knees for much longer.
 Most practitioners are aware of the risks of parkour and actively take steps to ensure that they can fall safely and train safely.
 After all, Parkour unofficial slogan is “To be and to last” essentially describing how essential longevity is within the sport.